Jack Goes Boating

 Featuring Brandon Walker in the title role (which starred Phillip Seymour Hoffman in the original production a decade ago, as well as the film adaptation a few years later), airport limo driver Jack dreams of a job with the MTA, but otherwise muddles through adulthood, incessantly vaping pot with his friend and fellow driver Clyde (Marc Randolph Henry) and Clyde’s telemarketer wife Lucy (Candice Oden).
 When the couple sets Jack up on a date with Lucy’s quirky coworker Connie (Erin Cronican, who also directs the production), clumsiness ensues as romance very slowly unfolds.
 Through one increasingly-uncomfortable situation to the next, the ensemble skillfully endears us to their humble characters, making us want desperately for everything to work out in the end.

 For anyone who’s experienced the beautifully-awkward stages of an early crush, or the trials and tribulations of a long-term relationship, Jack Goes Boating provides plenty of opportunity to reflect and relate.
 So grab tickets to The Seeing Place’s production before it closes on November 19th, then come back here and tell us what you thought.
 As always, your reviews help others decide whether they should attend, and your ratings help us help you find events and activities you’ll love!

-Andrew Andrews attended Jack Goes Boating at Paradise Factory in New York on Saturday, November 4, 2017 @ 7:00pm to write this review.
+Andrew Andrews attended Jack Goes Boating at Paradise Factory in Manhattan on Saturday, November 4, 2017 @ 7:00pm to write this review.